 He knew this was a serious request.
 After a moment silence he said, “Well.
 Normally it is the man who asks, but on this occasion perhaps we can make an exception.”

 Her face lit up and her oh so beautiful eyes sparkled with life.
 “You will?”

 He nodded and then struggled for breath as she threw herself at him in a tight embrace.

-Lothanal’s heart lurched and he nearly stumbled.
+Lothanal’s heart lurched, and he nearly stumbled.
 Pain lanced through his feet and a numbing cold assailed him.
 He gaped around at the landscape, his eyes barely believing the view.
 Desolation.
 The whole landscape was bleak.
 Everywhere he gazed was faintly glowing green rocks.
 No life, nor any signs of life.
-Green was the colour Lothanal associated with demons, so his destination must have been correct, but the shock of actually standing in their world was nearly too much for him.
+Green was the colour Lothanal associated with demons, so his destination must have been correct, but the shock of standing in their world was nearly too much for him.

-For many months he had spied on the demons through his kara-
+For many months, he had spied on the demons through his kara-

 He looked around at the desolation and doubt assailed him.
 Where were they?
 Where were the demons?
-He pushed a rock with his toe and agony lanced through his foot, searing its way to his heart.
+He pushed a rock with his toe and immediately agony lanced through his foot, searing its way to his heart.
 He stifled a scream.
-The very contact with the ground sent shock waves through his body and touching the rock was no exception.
-The pain subsided and he realised that the rock seemed weightless as though all the life had been sucked from it; it was a world of cinders and ash.
+The very contact with the ground sent shock waves through his body.
+The pain subsided and he realised that the rock seemed weightless as though all the life had been sucked from it.

-He looked up at the sky, nothing but darkness and stars.
+He looked up at the sky.
+Nothing but darkness and stars.
 No clouds and even the stars seemed dimmed as though seen through a fog.
 He glanced down at his hand and was shocked to see that the kara-

 In trepidation, he raised his hand to his face.
 To his joy something white and translucent was within his palm, almost filling it.
 It was his kara-